binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/README.md

 To access the training (which is now behind the book), head on over to the [wiki](https://github.com/binarymist/HolisticInfoSec-For-WebDevelopers/wiki/BinaryMist-Approach-To-Threat-Modelling) to get started.

 The contents of the book that's currently under way is listed below.
+The actual book can be found [here](https://leanpub.com/holistic-infosec-for-web-developers).

 [![BinaryMist Limited](manuscript/images/BM-DesignBuildBreak.png)](http://binarymist.net/)